birdbob380/bunyipslib-for-rookies/src/1/android-studio.md

 and add your user to the `BunyipsFTC` GitHub team if not using the shared account.

 ## First-time setup
+if you are a mbhs student you will have to do a couple more steps if you are not dont worry about these step.

+Changeing the certificates for mbhs students.

+Make your way into  `settings`.

 For new laptops, you will need to `Clone Repository` of URL: `https://github.com/Murray-Bridge-Bunyips/BunyipsFTC`.

 Once the project is loaded, you must change the branch you are on.
 To do this, click `stable` in the top left: